JTzLinux/WP-AutoInstaller/README.md

 ## IMPORTANT!

 WordPress requires SQL installed!
-If you don't have a SQL installation, please use the SQL version of the scripts.
+If you don't have a SQL installation, please use the SQL version of the script.

 ## Windows -  Without a SQL installation